 We recommend beginning this process the semester beforehand, but students can be enrolled in 4912 for credit through the ‘Add’ Deadline for courses: the first Friday of the semester.
 See the deadlines for all semesters here.

-If you begin working with a student during the first half of the semester, there is a pilot ‘mini-semester’ 7 week option for 0 credits.
+If you begin working with a student during the first half of the semester, there is “variable semester” (formerly: mini-mester) option that runs 7 weeks and is 0 credits.
+Speak to your college advising office about this option.

 OUR recommends including a course schedule that outlines when you will meet with the student(s) and when you expect students to meet benchmarks or submit materials to you.